stuart-knock/docs/UserGuide/UserGuide-UI_Analyze.rst

 Analyze Area
 ------------

-This option offers a (currently limited) set of techniques for data (experimental or simulated) analysis.
+This option offers a  set of techniques for data analysis.

 .. figure:: screenshots/analyze.jpg
    :width: 80%